HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   ) }}</figcaption>
 </figure>

 While the median number of `preload` hints per mobile page has stayed the same, the number of `prefetch` hints has decreased from three to two per page.
-Note that at the median, these resuts are identical for both mobile and desktop pages.
+Note that at the median, these results are identical for both mobile and desktop pages.

 ## How is JavaScript delivered?